need4swede/wiki-go/data/documents/document.md

 Optional, on any device:

 - Seerr for content discovery and requests
-- [Neptune Plugin Suite](/plugins) for Jellyfin sync, faster search, and admin tools
+- [Neptune Plugin Suite](/plugins) for Jellyfin sync, faster search, admin tools, and server-managed download quality profiles
 - A language model for AI features